 Curriculum Overview for an Art Minor

-Our current offering is an Art Minor with the added flexibility to enable you to pursue a career in fields such as art administration, art conservation, art therapy and art education with a major in:
+The Art Minor enables you to pursue a career in fields such as art administration, art conservation, art therapy, and art education with a major in:

 - Business Administration